Epilepsy in ChildrenSymptoms, Doctors, Treatments, Advances & More

 If your child has had seizures before, call 911 or the local emergency number for any of these emergency situations:

-Contact the provider if your child has new symptoms:
+Contact your child's provider if your child has new symptoms:

-Contact the provider even if your child is normal after the seizure has stopped.
+Contact your child's provider even if your child is normal after the seizure has stopped.

 There is no known way to prevent epilepsy.
 Proper diet and sleep may decrease the chances of seizures in children with epilepsy.

-Reduce the risk of head injury during risky activities.
+Reduce the risk of head injury during risky activities by wearing a helmet.
 This can decrease the likelihood of a brain injury that leads to seizures and epilepsy.

 Ghatan S. Pediatric epilepsy surgery.
 In: Winn HR, ed.
 Youmans and Winn Neurological Surgery.
 8th ed.
 Philadelphia, PA: Elsevier; 2023:chap 267.